ibm-cloud-docs/vpc/vpn-using.md

 ## About policy negotiation
 {: #policy-negotiation}

 For both phases of IKE negotiation, the IPsec peers must exchange proposals of security parameters that each is configured to support, and to agree on a set of configurations.
-The custom IKE and IPsec policies allow {{site.data.keyword.vpn_vpc_short}} users to configure these security parameters used during this negotiation.
+The custom IKE and IPsec policies allow IBM Cloud VPN Gateway for VPC users to configure these security parameters used during this negotiation.

 The use of IKE and IPsec policies to configure a VPN connection is optional.
 When a policy is not selected, default proposals are chosen automatically through a process that is known as _auto-negotiation_.